bmaynard87/chat-with-db-project/README.md

 - "What is the average transaction value?"
 - "How many transactions were there in December?"

+**Follow-up questions** (using conversation memory):
+- After asking about top countries: "What about the bottom 5?"
+- After product query: "Show me their average prices"
+- After revenue question: "How does that compare to last year?"

 Type `exit` or `quit` to end the session.

 ## Project Structure